 Click on the links below to learn more about the curriculum and expectations for each grade level:

-The new Lower School Science Lab will encourage collaborative thinking and hands-on investigations through laboratory experimentation.
+The new Lower School Science Room will encourage collaborative thinking and hands-on investigations through laboratory experimentation.
 The science lab will provide our First through Fourth Grade students with an environment that will encourage scientific inquiry, the process of asking questions, problem solving and conducting experiments, in order to understand the natural world.
-This lab also supports our METALS (Math, Engineering, Technology, Art, Logic, and Science) curriculum, allowing for additional space to explore, collaborate and expand our boys' depth of understanding in these disciplines which contributes to their love of learning.
+This room will support our METALS (Math, Engineering, Technology, Art, Logic, and Science) curriculum, allowing for additional space to explore, collaborate and expand our boys' depth of understanding in these disciplines which contributes to their love of learning.

 Physical education, art, computer, French, music, and library are offered to enhance the academic and personal development of the students.

-We are excited to introduce the Stuart Hall Tinker Lab.
-The Tinker Lab will serve as a maker’s space for our youngest learners to problem solve, innovate, wonder, and tinker with various materials and the world around them.
+The Regan Tinker Lab serves as a maker’s space for our youngest learners to problem solve, innovate, wonder, and tinker with various materials and the world around them.
 The lab supports our METALS curriculum, and will include discovery activities in the disciplines of Math, Engineering, Technology, Art, Logic, and Science.
 Each week, boys in grades PK3-3rd will be presented with tasks or challenges to complete in the lab that are directly connected to current themes and curricula.
 The lab is equipped with child-sized tools, nails, screws, bolts, pegs, and more.
 Additionally, the lab houses amenities that include a drafting table, magnetic wall, light discovery table, a cozy think-tank space, art supplies and media, and a Lego wall just to name a few.
 We are looking forward to seeing our boys grow and challenge themselves in this fun and exciting environment!